Three Society medals displayed in wooden boxes.

 Gill Memorial Award (physical)

-Dr Zoë Thomas – for the encouragement of geographical research in early career researchers who have shown great potential
+Dr Zoë Thomas – for early career researchers who have shown great potential.

 Ian Spencer headshot.